raph080/ImGuiHydraEditor/README.md

 ```
 If some version and info are printed after running the previous commands, gcc and cmake are installed.
 If you get `command not found` error, please be sure to install them first.

-2. Download OpenUSD and build it
+### Download OpenUSD

+The easy way to get a pre-built version of USD is to download the one from the [Nvidia website](https://developer.nvidia.com/usd).

-Go to the [OpenUSD release page](https://github.com/PixarAnimationStudios/OpenUSD/releases), download the last release available and build it (build info in the OpenUSD [README.md](https://github.com/PixarAnimationStudios/OpenUSD/blob/release/README.md)).
+To build USD manually, go to the [OpenUSD release page](https://github.com/PixarAnimationStudios/OpenUSD/releases), download the last release available and build it (build info in the OpenUSD [README.md](https://github.com/PixarAnimationStudios/OpenUSD/blob/release/README.md)).

 Don't forget to add the --embree flag to the build command if you wish to have access to the Embree renderer from ImGui Hydra Editor.
 ![embree enabled in ImGui Hydra Editor](resources/storm_embree.png)